bitfoundation/bitplatform/docs/design-backgrounds/server-sent-events-or-web-sockets.md

 ### Conclusion:

-Use Server Sent Events + HTTP 2.0 instead of Web Sockets.
+Use Server Sent Events + HTTP 2.0 instead of Web Sockets, if you've nothing to do with client to server part of web sockets.